mmport80/JavascriptFinanceBook/manuscript/chapter10.md

 Luckily however, if you have come this far, get ready to sit back and enjoy of the fruits of your labour.

-Almost every charting library is descriptive, they give you several chart templates which you can configure and populate with data.
+Almost every charting library is prescriptive, they give you several chart templates which you can configure and populate with data.

 D3 is much more ambitious.
 It's descriptive, giving you all the tools to transform data into your own custom visualisations.